theodox/ta_101/TA coding 101.md

 The one thing to remember about decorators is that they shouldn't interfere with readability:  a decorator that automatically right-slashes file names won't surprise readers, but one which causes a function that looks like it returns string to return numbers instead will generate a lot of confusion.

-# The proper uses of magic
+## Afterword: The proper uses of magic

 Python has a high magic quotient; you can change a lot about the behavior of basic Python entities, allowing you to customize many aspects of how your code looks and acts.
 In the right circumstances this is a very powerful tool: you can write code that more clearly and concisely expresses its intent if you know how to use advanced techniques.
 However, this is a power that should be used _sparingly_: it's very easy for a system to become so sophisticated that  it's incomprehensible to any one except the author -- or, sometimes, _including_ the author once a few months have passed.